eoinkelly/notes/ai/coursera-machine-learning.md

 We start by defining a function which will express how much error there is between the predicted output and the actual output for a particular example from the training set.

-We want a function whose value
+We want a function whose output

+* has a value of 0 if there is no error
 * goes up as the error goes up
-* has a value of 0 if there is no error
+* returns proportionally larger values as error goes up (big errors are penalized more)
 * does not care whether the predicted output was too low or too high

 Our Cost function